FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 ### 3 Conclusion

-In this lab, you learned how to use the Heatmap plugin to generate point density rasters based off of both point densities and attribute values (population).
+In this lab, you learned how to use the Heatmap Plugin to generate point density rasters based off of both point densities and attribute values (population).
 Density analyses are often used to analyze data related to crimes, or the amount of fast food stores in an area.
 The output provides a nice overview of how close the points are, and you can choose our own variables to weight the output.
 Finally, using the conversion tools we can convert between raster and vector.
 Having data in raster form allows you to perform raster algebra operations via the Raster Calculator.
 Having the data in vector form allows for geometries to be easily calculated (acreage), and for more sophisticated cartographic options (border and fill).

 ### 4 Discussion Questions